 One of the best tools when trying to come up with content topics, titles and ideas is the NEW Bramework tool!

-This is a freemium chrome extension that shows you monthly search volume, CPC & competition data.
+This is the Bramework Keyword Research tool that shows you monthly search volume, CPC & competition data.
 It shows you “related” keywords as well as top posts to review and the most common questions related to your keyword.

 As you come up with topic ideas and titles, compare yours with searches per day, the variations of that keyword and the rank of other content in which you would like to beat.

 Social media can be a full-time job if you are doing it correctly.
 It is tedious, time-consuming and completely necessary for content marketing growth.